Martin Burt: Public service

-Mayor of Asuncion
+Mayor of Asunción

-On December 17, 1996, Burt began his five-year term as mayor of Asunción, Paraguay's capital and largest city.
+On 17 December 1996, Burt began his five-year term as mayor of Asunción, Paraguay's capital and largest city.
 He came into office leading a political alliance of his party, the Authentic Radical Liberal Party, and the National Encounter Party.
 As mayor, Burt's new policies for the city, including the first deployment of municipal bonds, and securing loans from the World Bank and Inter-American Development Bank.
 He used these funds for a number of infrastructure projects, such as acquiring property for the city to build 80 public parks, developing pedestrian shelters, and recovering and developing a number of public spaces.
 In concert with the Salesian Works and Ministry of Social Action, he helped build collective housing for families displaced from the Chaco.
 His administration also restored and expanded a number of public arteries, constructed docks for public transport, renewed city automotive fleets, restored historical houses and sites, installed internet into classrooms in popular neighborhoods, and built urban walking trails, among other contributions to the public.